9dots/tech-and-tape/developer/p5/visual-beat-machine/lesson-plans/lesson-3/lesson.md

 #### Elaborate: Practice using keyPressed() and if-then conditionals (15 minutes)
-- [ ] **Independent Practice:** Students create a sketch that draws shapes when keys are pressed. (slide )
+- [ ] **Independent Practice:** Students create a sketch that draws shapes when keys are pressed. (slide 11)
-  - Students go to Week 3 Starter Sketch,  add code to the sketch, and save it as a fork.
+  - Students go to Week 3 Starter Sketch,  add code to the sketch, and save it as a fork. (slide 12)
 >>“You will be given a sketch that has function keyPressed and four if-then conditionals coded for you.
 You will code which keys need to be pressed and what shape will be drawn when you press that key.”